Indigenous Australia’s human headline Jacinta Price has once again caused a stir with her latest statements in support of Australia Day.

 Jacinta Price continues to dominate news headlines with her controversial views on Australia Day which are at odds with 99% of the Indigenous population.
-After using her Facebook page to post articles from the 0.9% of other Indigenous people who agree with her, she has now come up with an even more provocative statement which will surely keep her in the headlines for the rest of the month.
+After using her Facebook page to post articles from the 2 other Indigenous people who agree with her, she has now come up with an even more provocative statement which will surely keep her in the headlines for the rest of the month.

 She has now revealed that she doesn’t like the term “First Australians” which is often used to reference Indigenous people.
 While speaking during her new 5 minute slot on the Bolt Report, Jacinta said she would like to remind everyone that Australia became a nation in 1901.
 During this time the White Australia policy was in full effect which excluded all races except for the Anglo race from being Australian.